quanteda/spacyr/inst/docs/MAC.md

 xcode-select --install
 ```

-### Install spaCy and spacyr on Mac OSX
+### Installing spaCy and **spacyr** on macOS

-This document describes three methods to install spaCy and spacyr in the system.
-1. use Python 2 from the homebrew package manager 2. use Python 3 from the homebrew package manager 3. use system default python.
+This document describes three methods for installing spaCy and **spacyr** on macOS.
+1. Using Python 2 from the homebrew package manager.
+2. Using Python 3 from the homebrew package manager.
+3. Using the system default Python.

-#### Install spaCy using homebrew python 2
+#### Install spaCy using `homebrew` and Python 2.7.x

-Homebrew is a package manager for Mac OS X. You can install spaCy on it.
+Homebrew is a package manager for macOS, which you can use to install Python and spaCy.

 1. Install homebrew